 Camels are a brand of cigarettes.
 This is the first example of smoking in the Bible!
 Light that camel and have a puff!
 Okay, I am just having fun.

-Seriously Now.
 Scripture does not talk about cigarettes or drugs.
 It does not give us permission to smoke, nor does it give us permission to take drugs.
 It does not prohibit us from taking them either.
 But God does give us principles that clearly tell us smoking or “doing drugs” should be avoided.
 The New Testament says,

 Flee immorality.
 Every other sin that a man commits is outside the body, but the immoral man sins against his own body.
 Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
 1 Corinthians 6:18-19